TensorGo-Repo/TensorGo-Repo/README.md

 ## Building the Future

-TensorGo is committed to open innovation, enterprise reliability, and practical AI that delivers measurable impact.
+TensorGo is committed to open innovation, enterprise reliability and practical AI that delivers measurable impact.

 We’re excited to see what you build.